Bromley North Line: History

 The line was built by the 'Bromley Direct Railway Company', in co-operation with the South Eastern Railway (SER), to compete with the London, Chatham and Dover Railway, which owned the other Bromley station, Bromley South.
-It opened on 1 January 1878 and was worked by the SER from the outset.
-The two companies merged later in the same year.
+It was authorised by the Bromley Direct Railway Act 1874 (37 & 38 Vict. c. cxix), and opened on 1 January 1878 and was worked by the SER from the outset.
+The two companies were merged the following year by the South-eastern Railway Act 1879 (42 & 43 Vict. c. cliii).

 The line was electrified at 750 V DC (third rail) with the other SECR urban routes from 1926 by Southern Railway.

 Services

 A shuttle service operates, known by the staff as "the popper".
 The service is two trains per hour in each direction.
 This service increases to three trains per hour during morning peak time.
-There are no services on Sundays and public holidays on the branch line.
+There are no services on Sundays and public holidays on the branch line, however this will be introduced from December 2026.

 Through services were originally operated from Bromley North to Holborn Viaduct, Victoria, Cannon Street and Charing Cross.
 These were cut to a peak-hours only service in 1976, and were then withdrawn completely in 1990, except during engineering works.